KypY12/BigDataProject/README.md

 Take citation and co-authorship graphs as input (but not only!) in order to:

-a.
-Look for collaboration islands - see what researchers are more likely to collaborate with each other (co-authorship).
+1. Look for collaboration islands - see what researchers are more likely to collaborate with each other (co-authorship).
 Is it influenced by research field, locations, affiliations, funding/grants?
-b.
-Analyze how research ideas are spreading through space and time.
+2. Analyze how research ideas are spreading through space and time.
-c.
-Look for emerging research fields and make forecasts for their influence within the research domain based on history, funding, and affiliation (location) information.
+3. Look for emerging research fields and make forecasts for their influence within the research domain based on history, funding, and affiliation (location) information.
-d.
-Check for rising stars (authors with high growth in number of publications)
+4. Check for rising stars (authors with high growth in number of publications)

 ## Project links: